 In this article, you’re going to learn the three ingredients you must have to successfully market a life coaching business.

 This is the blueprint to a predictable, client acquisition system for any life coach.
-It will take some time but if you implement these steps, you will be able to attract ideal clients and build a highly profitable business.
+It will take some time but if you implement these marketing ideas, you will be able to attract ideal clients and build a highly profitable business.

 Firstly, we’re going to look at how to get attention.
 No business can survive without attention.
 It’s absolutely essential to your marketing.